-Since 1996, MOFA has held the NGO-MOFA Regular Meetings to promote a stronger partnership and encourage dialogue between NGOs and MOFA.
-NGOs and MOFA are exchanging opinions regarding ODA policies and funding assistance for NGOs such as Grant Assistance for Japanese NGO Projects.
-Since 2002, the NGO-Embassy Meeting has been held to exchange ideas and opinions on the efficient and effective implementation of ODA among the staff of Japanese embassies, other assistance organizations and Japanese NGOs that work in developing countries.
-The meetings have been held in 33 countries, including Nepal and Sri Lanka.
-JICA also hosts the NGO-JICA Meeting in order to promote the realization of effective international cooperation and the understanding and participation of civil society in international cooperation, based on an equal partnership with NGOs.
-In addition to supporting local NGO activities, Japan has also established an NGO-JICA Japan Desk in 21 countries to strengthen projects conducted jointly by NGOs and JICA.
+Since 1996, MOFA has held the NGO-MOFA Regular Consultation Meetings to promote a stronger partnership and encourage dialogue between NGOs and MOFA.
+NGOs and MOFA are exchanging opinions regarding development cooperation policies and funding assistance for NGOs such as Grant Assistance for Japanese NGO Projects.
+Since 2002, the NGO-Embassies ODA Consultation Meetings have been held to exchange ideas and opinions on the efficient and effective implementation of ODA among the staff of Japanese embassies, other assistance organizations and Japanese